chandernaveen/cxi-cdp-data-processing/README.md

 # Introduction
-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.

-# Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Installation process
-2. Software dependencies
-3. Latest releases
-4. API references
+The following repo is to store all databricks notebook/config/functions/code that will be used to interact with the Lake.
+This will not be the only repo we will use but it should be the main one for all "data engineering" tasks.

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.
+This needs to be defined

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.